 Prone: During the game, you may become Prone.
-If you are Prone, you must discard a card from your hand with the same Icon type as any card you play from your hand.
-If you are Prone, during each of your 'May Do' phases you may make an Exertion to attempt to regain your feet.
-You may make a Soft (3 of named Attribute Gem) or Hard (2 of named Attribute Gem) Exertion to try to become unprone.
+When you first become Prone during your turn, you may not exert during your May Do/Must Do phase to become un-Prone until the beginning of your next turn.
+If you are Prone, you must discard a card from your Hand with the same Icon type as any card you play from your Hand.
+If you are Prone during each of your 'May Do' Phases you may make an Exertion to attempt to regain your feet.
+You may make a Soft (3 of named Attribute Gem) or Hard (2 of named Attribute Gem) Exertion to try to become unProne.